tatethurston/TwirpScript/README.md

 ## Overview

 Twirp is a simple RPC framework built on [protocol buffers](https://developers.google.com/protocol-buffers/).
 TwirpScript generates JavaScript or TypeScript clients and servers from `.proto` service specifications.
-The generated clients can be used in the browser or in NodeJS runtimes.
+The generated clients can be used in the browser or in Node.js runtimes.
 This enables type safe communication between the client and server, as well as reduced payload sizes when using `protobuf` as the serialization format.

 You define your service in a `.proto` specification file, and TwirpScript will generate client and service handlers for that service.
 You fill in the business logic that powers the server, and TwirpScript handles the boilerplate.